All Platforms at a Glance

 There's no single best platform for every housemate search.
 Here's a quick decision framework:

 - You want compatible matches: Use CoHabby.
-It's the only platform with deep lifestyle compatibility scoring.
+It offers a versioned, six-category compatibility heuristic.

 - You want maximum volume: Use Craigslist and Facebook Marketplace.
 Be prepared to screen heavily and watch for scams.